-(I) Cash and cash equivalents
+(m) Cash and cash equivalents

 Cash and cash equivalents comprise cash at bank and in hand, demand deposits with banks and other financial institutions, and short-term, highly liquid investments that are readily convertible into known amounts of cash and which are subject to an insignificant risk of changes in value, having been within three months of maturity at acquisition.
+Cash and cash equivalents are assessed for ECLs in accordance with the policy set out in note 1(j)(i).

-(m) Employee benefits
+(n) Employee benefits

-(i) Short term employee benefits and contributions to defined contribution retirement plans Salaries, annual bonuses, paid annual leave, leave passage, contributions to defined contribution retirement plans and the cost to the group of non-monetary benefits are accrued in the year in which the associated services are rendered by employees of the group.
+(i) Short term employee benefits and contributions to defined contribution retirement plans

+Salaries, annual bonuses, paid annual leave, leave passage, contributions to defined contribution retirement plans and the cost to the group of non-monetary benefits are accrued in the year in which the associated services are rendered by employees of the group.
 Where payment or settlement is deferred and the effect would be material, these amounts are stated at their present values.